axiom-data-science/particle-tracking-manager/docs/quick_start.md

 The simplest way to run `particle-tracking-manager` is to choose a built-in ocean model and select a location to initialize drifters, then use the built-in defaults for everything else (including start time which defaults to the first time step in the model output).
 You can do this interacting with the software as a Python library or using a command line interface.

-Alternatively, you can run the package with new model output by inputting the necessary information into the `Manager`.
+Alternatively, you can run the package with new model output by either setting up a user-input ocean model configuration yaml file or setting one up on the fly.
+See information for both built-in and user-input ocean models in {doc}`ocean_models`.

 Details about what setup and configuration are available in {doc}`configuration`.